 field that is not the first STA Info field shall transmit its VHT Compressed Beamforming frame after receiving

-a Sounding Poll with RA matching its MAC address and TA matching the MAC address of the beamformer.
+a Beamforming Report Poll with RA matching its MAC address and TA matching the MAC address of the beamformer.
+If the CH_BANDWIDTH_IN_NON_HT parameter in the RXVECTOR of the received Beamforming Report Poll frame is valid, the CH_BANDWIDTH parameter in the TXVECTOR of the VHT Compressed Beamforming frame shall be set to indicate a bandwidth not wider than that indicated by the CH_BANDWIDTH_IN_NON_HT parameter in the RXVECTOR of the Beamforming Report Poll frame; otherwise, the CH_BANDWIDTH parameter in the TXVECTOR of the VHT Compressed Beamforming frame shall be set to indicate a bandwidth not wider than that indicated by the CH_BANDWIDTH parameter in the RXVECTOR of the Beamforming Report Poll frame.

 Modify the paragraph at P74L10 A beamformee shall send a VHT Compressed Beamforming frame with the VHT MIMO Control Feedback